 A package holiday takes all the worry and hassle out of organising a trip to Whistler.
 Frontier Ski has been offering the finest tailor-made ski holidays to Canada for over 30 years, and its expertise and knowledge of the country and resorts is second to none.
 With Frontier you can even add a city stay in Vancouver at the end of your ski holiday for the chance to experience its fantastic harbour-side hotels, colourful markets, lively shopping and plenty of entertainment.
 Perfect for a relaxing city break.

 Choose from 15 accommodation offerings in Whistler, such as the luxury Fairmont Chateau Whistler with its six restaurants, fantastic spa facilities and an indoor/outdoor pool, and the Four Seasons Resort and Residences, located in the Upper Village of Whistler near the base of Blackcomb Mountain: which has an excellent spa, swimming pool, fitness facilities as well as two fantastic restaurants.

 The Delta Whistler Village Suites is a full-service, friendly, modern hotel centrally located in Whistler Village North, close to Market Square.
 With studios, 1 and 2-bedroom suites, just 6 minutes walk from the lifts, large outdoor pool and steps away from the shops and restaurants.

-Families looking for a quieter option might like First Tracks Lodge which is located just steps from the Whistler Creekside lifts and features luxury one- to four-bedroom suites, Whistler Creekside base is the original Whistler base area and is a smaller less busy base area.
+Families looking for a quieter option might like First Tracks Lodge which is located just steps from the Whistler Creekside lifts and features luxury one- to three-bedroom suites, Whistler Creekside base is the original Whistler base area and is a smaller less busy base area.